THINKING ABOUT BUILDING YOUR OWN MARKETING EFFECTIVENESS SOFTWARE? ASK YOURSELF THESE FIVE QUESTIONS FIRST

 During the Business Analytics Summit held in Poland on the 20–21 March 2018, an interesting debate about “To build or not to build your own software?” was initiated when the speaker introduced the pros and cons of each position.

 Creating an in-house Marketing Effectiveness Solution Vs. getting a third-party software is certainly an interesting subject for companies that take marketing effectiveness measurement seriously.

-The answer may not be evident and would depend on many factors including the type of the business, the in-house capabilities, the market offer and the need for customisation… to name a few.
+The answer may not be evident and would depend on many factors including the type of the business, the in-house capabilities, the market offer, and the need for customization… to name a few.

 In this blog post, I present the five questions you should ask yourself before deciding which side to take and thus guide you to the right decision.

 1. WHAT BUSINESS ARE YOU REALLY IN?